MicrosoftDocs/entra-docs/docs/identity/app-provisioning/functions-for-customizing-application-data.md

 **Example:**

 Let's say you're sourcing the attributes *firstName* and *lastName* from SAP SuccessFactors and in HR both these attributes are in upper-case.
-Using the PCase function, you can convert the name to proper case as shown below.
+Using the PCase function, you can convert the name to proper case as shown here.

 | Expression | Input | Output | Notes |
 | --- | --- | --- | --- |